Q. How Early Should I Arrive for My Ride?

 Q. Is there a weight limit to ride horses?

-Yes, all guests must be under 250 lbs. to participate.
-Guests will be weighed upon arrival.
+• Yes, all guests must be under 250 lbs. to participate; guests will be weighed upon arrival.
+Please make sure you are under this limit before making your reservation as it's not comfortable for us or you to have to be turned away at the ranch.
 Keep in mind that though we allow persons up to 250 lbs. to ride, some persons who meet this requirement may not be physically fit enough to ride horses.
 Each person is the best judge of his or her abilities to ride and stay balanced in the saddle.
 The guest must also have the ability to mount their horse without assistance (step stools are provided).

 Q. What Should I Bring?